AnassTaher/data-wrangling/README.md

 ### 2.4.
 What are the most successful sports for each region, and how do these trends change over time? -- Done

+### 2.5.
+Which countries are most succesful throughout the years? -- Done

 ## 3. Anomaly detection: Can we identify any anomalies or surprises in the dataset where athletes with unconventional physical attributes or from less-represented nations outperform expectations in specific sports?

 ## 3.1.
 Do athletes who have previously won medals exhibit any unique characteristics or patterns in their subsequent performances, suggesting a "medal-winning mindset" or sustained excellence?